farazsth98/farazsth98.github.io/_posts/2017-04-17-BCTF-2017-PoisonousMilk.md

 My biggest frustration with this tactic is that the unsorted bin did not point to itself meaning there is a free chunk in the unsorted bin, meaning new allocations will not be served from the top chunk.
 So with the overwrite of the `top` chunk I also had to NULL the `last_remainder ptr` (which is located at `0x7ffff7dd1b80`) and restore the unsorted bin ptrs to the address of `&main_arena->top`

-Another hic-up is the "fake size" from the MSB(yte) of one of the pointers in the fastbins. with ASLR the heap has a chance to start with either `0x55` or `0x56` address.
+Another hiccup is the "fake size" from the MSB(yte) of one of the pointers in the fastbins. with ASLR the heap has a chance to start with either `0x55` or `0x56` address.
 Without ASLR it's only `0x55`.
 In my calculations this only worked with "fake size" of `0x56`, `0x55` fails the index of fastbin allocation check.
 I'm assuming "fake size" of `0x55` can pass the check if the "fake fastbin ptr" is placed 1 slot before where it's currently located.

 ## Full exploit script